Analytic extensions of constant mean curvature one geometric catenoids in de Sitter 3-space: Abstract

 \section{Abstract}

-Roughly speaking, the image of a real analytic map is called ``analytically complete'' if the map admits no analytic extension.
-We define arc-properness of continuous maps, which can be considered as a very weak version of properness, and use this concept to give a useful criterion for analytic completeness.
+We show that a certain simply-stated notion of \lq\lq analytic completeness'' of the image of a real analytic map implies the map admits no analytic extension.
+We also give a useful criterion for that notion of analytic completeness by defining arc-properness of continuous maps, which can be considered as a very weak version of properness.
 As an application, we judge the analytic completeness of a certain class of constant mean curvature surfaces (the so-called ``G-catenoids'') or their analytic extensions in the de Sitter 3-space.